Chevrolet Impala owners have reported 18 problems related to coolant leaking (under the engine and engine cooling category).

 See all problems of the 2007 Chevrolet Impala.

-The vehicle was a 2000 Chevrolet Impala.
+The contact owns a 2000 Chevrolet Impala.
 The contact stated that coolant was leaking out of the vehicle.
 The vehicle was taken to the dealer who diagnosed that the lower plentun was melting as a result of it being too close to the motor and recommended having the component replaced.
 The manufacturer was made aware of the failure who did not offer any assistance.
 The vehicle was not repaired.
 The VIN was not available.
 The failure and the current mileage was 126,000.
-The failure date was Monday, January 16, 2012.

 See all problems of the 2000 Chevrolet Impala.

-The car was a 2007 Chevrolet Impala.
 Bought 2007 Impala year ago lately getting a smell of antifreeze around pass side frt check for leaks nothing found not down on coolant and getting heat any suggestions on this.
-This issue happened on 12/17/10.

-The vehicle's vehicle identification number (VIN) is 2G1WF55E72_. - the contact took the 2004 Chevrolet Impala in to have a routine oil change.
+- the contact took the 2004 Chevrolet Impala in to have a routine oil change.
 The vehicle had 37, 792 miles.
 The contact was told by the dealer that the coolant & oil was leaking into the engine.
 The vehicle was repaired and she has the repair order.
 This is the first incident.
 The vehicle did not give any warnings.
 However, the contact's coolant light turned on 9/06 and she had coolant added.
-It was Dec.
-21, 2006 when this coolant leaking issue occurred.

 See all problems of the 2004 Chevrolet Impala.